kgruiz/PythonPotrace/Docs/COutline.md

 ```c
 void trans_rotate(trans_t *r, double alpha);
 ```
-Rotates the coordinate system counterclockwise by `alpha` degrees.
+Rotates the coordinate system counterclockwise by alpha degrees.
+The new bounding box will be the smallest box containing the rotated old bounding box
 - `r`: `trans_t *`, Pointer to transformation data.
 - `alpha`: `double`, Rotation angle in degrees.